brotatotes/bht-automation/bht gen 1/Romans/Chapter 2/Romans 2 6 bht.md

 # Romans 2:6 Commentary Help Text

 ## BHT:
-In this verse, commentators emphasize the divine judgment that awaits both the wicked and the righteous.
-It is emphasized that God will reward the wicked with just vengeance for their sins, while graciously crowning the good works of the righteous, not on account of merit, but out of His own nature and grace.
-The verse also serves as a warning, reminding believers that they will be held accountable for their actions and urging them to actively defend the oppressed and pursue righteousness.
-Ultimately, this verse showcases God's omniscience as the ultimate judge who renders to each according to their deeds.
+In this verse, God's justice is emphasized as He treats each person according to their character and conduct, taking into account their thoughts, principles, and motives.
+Good works are seen as the evidence of faith and will be rewarded, while wickedness will be met with just vengeance.
+Personal responsibility and accountability play a significant role, as God renders to each according to their true deserving.
+This verse serves as a reminder of God's omniscience, urges us to take action against injustice, and highlights the importance of faith and obedience in our lives.

 ## Choicest Commentary Quotes:
+### Albert Barnes:
+1. "God will be just, and will treat every man as he ought to be treated, or according to his character."
+2. "It is not true that God will treat people according to their external conduct: but the whole language of the Bible implies that he will judge people according to the whole of their conduct, including their thoughts, and principles, and motives; that is, as they deserve."
+3. "Christians will be saved on account of the merits of the Lord Jesus Christ, but still the rewards of heaven will be according to their works; that is, they who have labored most, and been most faithful, shall receive the highest reward."

 ### John Calvin:
 1. "He pointed out the true character of the righteousness of works, even that which is of account before God."
 2. "The Lord, by visiting the wickedness of the reprobate with just vengeance, will recompense them with what they have deserved."
 3. "He will also crown their good works, but not on account of any merit: nor can this be proved from this verse."

 ### Philip Schaff:
-1. "This is the universal principle of God's judgment, and it is set forth in detail in Romans 2:7-10, which form a parallelism."
+1. "This is the universal principle of God’s judgment, and it is set forth in detail in Romans 2:7-10, which form a parallelism."
 2. "Good works are the fruit and evidence of faith."
-3. "The fact that the Apostle, in this connection, speaks of the judgment as 'according to my gospel, through Jesus Christ' shows that he was not aware of any inconsistency between the two principles."
+3. "The fact that the Apostle, in this connection, speaks of the judgment as ‘according to my gospel, through Jesus Christ’ shows that he was not aware of any inconsistency between the two principles."

 ### Archibald T Robertson:
 1. "Paul quotes Proverbs 24:12 as in 2 Timothy 4:14."